-Trans Student Educational Resources was co-founded in 2011 by Eli Erlick and Alex Sennello, two 16-year-old transgender women, as Trans Student Equality Resources.
+Trans Student Educational Resources was co-founded in 2011 two 16-year-old transgender women, as Trans Student Equality Resources.
 It was and remains the only national organization run by young transgender people.
 TSER was originally envisioned as an organization for creating safer schools through youth-led action.
 During our early years, much of our work focused on policy.
 Since this time, we have hugely expanded our efforts in scope and scale to encompass many programs and services.

 In 2013, graphic designer Landyn Pan joined our organization to help create our successful infographic series that expanded our reach to millions of people around the world.
 These graphics covered a wide range of topics pertinent to trans youth around the country.